 Central Park: The Great Lawn

 You knew we had to mention this one, right?
-Central Park boasts plenty of places to picnic: Sheep Meadow, Belvedere Castle, Bow Bridge — but in the center of Central Park is the Great Lawn.
-Located from 79th to 85th street, it’s the quintessential New York spot.
-Spend the warm, lazy days sunbathing here, or pack a bite to eat to spend the day with friends.
+Central Park boasts plenty of places to picnic, but in the center of Central Park is the Great Lawn.
+Stretching from 79th Street to 85th Street, it's the quintessential New York picnic spot.
+Spend the warm, lazy days sunbathing here, or pack a bite to eat and spend the day with friends.